Skip to content

 If you intend to post on a fairly regular basis about EDINA, EDINA projects and services, or particular technologies or areas of interest that reflect on your professional role at EDINA then you may wish to add the disclaimer to a fixed element on your blog (for instance in the sidebar or footer).
 If these posts are the main content of your personal blog or social media presence then you may wish to consider whether an official EDINA social media presence would be a more appropriate space to post.

-- Your personal blog or social media presence should not be the first point of publication for any official reports or announcements.
+Don’t use your personal presence as the first point of publication for any official reports or announcements.
+Your personal blog or social media presence should not be the first point of publication for any official reports or announcements.
 Official materials should always appear first on an official EDINA space – usually the EDINA website, the project or service website or the appropriate official project or service blog, microblog or appropriate official social media presence.
+If you have an official announcement to make but do not have an official EDINA space, please contact the Helpdesk (firstname.lastname@example.org).

 It is up to you if/how you moderate comments on your own blog, website or social media presence.
 However we would ask that you forward any questions or notable comments about EDINA or EDINA's projects or services to the EDINA Helpdesk: email@example.com.